 Just so you know, Walton Hall and Gardens is free to enter, no need to book, just pay for parking.
-When you arrive, you’ll have access to most of the park, including the Children’s Zoo, children’s playground, the Heritage Café, formal gardens, orchard and pond.
-We’re also delighted to add our adventure golf to the list of things you can do while visiting us.
+When you arrive, you’ll have access to most of the park, including full access to the children’s adventure playground, formal gardens, orchard and pond.
+From 31 December, the Children’s Zoo will close under new tier 4 restrictions as will the games hut.
+The Heritage Café will remain open, but for takeaway service only.

 Hopefully, we’ve covered all bases.
 If you’ve still got a burning question, why not contact us.